Post

 Suspension

-• Description/Symptoms: Clunking noises from suspension, poor handling
+• Description/Symptoms: Clunking noise from the front suspension, especially over bumps.
+Poor handling and alignment issues.

 • Recalls: None Found